-Bolsonaro names 'Car Wash' judge Brazil justice minister in divisive hire
+Brazil's Bolsonaro names judge who jailed his rival as justice minister

 On Thursday, his top agriculture adviser said he had recommended a two-time congressman from the south of the country to become the new agriculture minister.

-Reporting by Rodrigo Viga Gaier; Writing by Gabriel Stargardter; Editing by Chizu Nomiyama, Rosalba O'Brien and Dan Grebler
+Reporting by Rodrigo Viga Gaier; Writing by Gabriel Stargardter; Editing by Rosalba O'Brien and Dan Grebler